-- The “bar increase”.
-Named this way because you’ll notice a slight bar after the increase is made.
+2. The “bar increase”.
+Named this way because you’ll notice a slight horizontal bar of yarn between two existing stitches after the increase is made.
 It is denoted as “inc 1” in patterns.

 I personally prefer the bar increase, so that is the name I will use in this tutorial.

 The Bar Increase is a simple and versatile increase that can be used to shape garments, create decorative patterns, or simply expand the width of your knitting.

 If you don’t know, there are actually two styles of knitting.
 If you’d like to learn more about each, please click on the links below.